top of page

 Luciferase Reporter Cell Lines for Monitoring

-At Signosis, we help researchers save time and labor in generating and validating stable cell lines so scientists can spend more effort on solving the big questions.
 We offer a wide selection of validated Firefly luciferase reporter cell lines that measure transcription factor activity as a read-out for various signaling pathways.

 Principle